Dangers & Annoyances

 |SAMU Ambulance Service||912|

-There is no real gay scene in Kigali, though the city is far more tolerant than other East African cities and there are several queer-friendly establishments where gay people will feel welcome.
-As with nearly everywhere else in Africa, the majority of gay and lesbian interaction takes place online and discretion is always sensible.
+There is no established LGBTIQ+ scene in Kigali, though the city is much less prejudiced than other East African cities and there are several LGBTIQ+ friendly establishments.
+As with nearly everywhere else in Africa, the majority of LGBTIQ+ interaction takes place online and discretion is unfortunately still necessary for safety reasons.

 Internet access is widespread and very cheap in Kigali.
 All but the cheapest hotels offer free wi-fi, as do many of the more upmarket cafes and restaurants.
 The Rwandan government is halfway through implementing a plan to provide free wi-fi in all public spaces across the city (and eventually across the country), but for most travellers the easiest option will be to purchase a SIM card with a data package from a local mobile phone provider such as MTN or Airtel.